occi-cad/occi-server/README.md

 ```
     docker-compose up
 ```
-4. Once Go to localhost:8090 to see the OCCI server basic information
+4. Once everything is started up and connected go to localhost:8090 to see the OCCI server basic information
 5. Get your first parametric model from OCCI example library.
 Go to url: http://localhost:8090/tests/box.
 This will give you a parametric box in STEP file.
 Use http://localhost:8090/tests/box?output=full to see more information.

 ## OCCI API docs

-We have generated API docs.
+We have auto-generated API docs.
 Go to http://localhost:8090/docs on your OCCI server for all query possibilities.
+Here are the basics:

+* {ROOT}/{org}/{name} - Access the default version of a script **format=step|stl|gltf - File format of model (GLTF not supported in CQ for now!)
+**output=full|model - return a full JSON response or just the model file in given format (default=STEP)
+* Search: {ROOT}/search?q={search_string}

 ## Deploy in Production